wp-plugins/simple-links/readme.txt

 2. The Shortcode Generating Form

 == Changelog ==

+= 1.7.1 =
+Prevent the links from showing up in search results

 = 1.6.0 =
 Added Ability to have a rel=nofollow added to links Added Ability to remove the line break between Images